How to Make Your Family Events Safe, Fun, and Worry-Free

 It’s also an uncomfortable truth that most children are sexually abused by a family member or friend.
 While no one wants to think that someone they know and love would be capable of something like that, it’s better to err on the side of caution.

-Here are 5 tips to make sure that your family events are both safe and fun:
+Here are 5 tips to make sure that your family events are fun and safe:

 1. Set expectations beforehand.